GluuFederation/docs-ce-prod/docs/source/integration/saas/rocketchat.md

 ## Note

-When adding the Gluu Server OAuth client to Rocket Chat (described [below](#rocket-chat-configuration), the server title is converted to lowercase and hyphens, spaces, etc. are removed.
+When adding the Gluu Server OAuth client to Rocket Chat (described [below](#rocket-chat-configuration)), the server title is converted to lowercase, and hyphens, spaces, etc. are removed.
 So for example, `Gluu Server` or `Gluu-Server` will be converted to `gluuserver`.
 And then at the top of the page, the following message is generated:

 > When setting up your OAuth Provider, you'll have to inform a Callback URL.
 Use `https://{your_rocketchat_url_accessible_from_gluu_server}/_oauth/gluuserver`